P&G employees begin massacre site reclamation

 “One of the biggest things about Native American culture is providing a sense of community.
 Family is very important.
 I wanted to join the group to have that family sense away from home but also to give that sense of support to others.
 It’s grown to a really great thing that we can give back to the community and that drives my participation,” said Allyn Kauffman, who has been a member of NAILT since 2008.

 “This is another one of the projects where our team gets to learn about the local community, culture and give back.
 That’s what’s great.
-We’re here to help the Shoshone kick off construction of their interpretive center,” said Original NAILT member, Shawn Howard, of Cincinnati.
+We’re here to help the Shoshone kick off construction of their interpretive center,” said Original NAILT member Shaun Howard, of Cincinnati.
 In addition to cutting down Russian Olive trees, the group manicured the area around the monument.

 “What a blessing they’ve been.
 They were awesome,” said Darren Parry, chairman of the Northwestern Band of the Shoshone Nation.